-If you’d like to read a more thorough take from a Brit whose endured this more often than myself, check out Nic Houghton’s post about German correcting culture at 40% German.
+If you’d like to read a more thorough take from a Brit who’s endured this more often than myself, check out Nic Houghton’s post about German correcting culture at 40% German.

 Would You Like Some Extra Germs with That?

-Many states in America have laws stating that food service workers have to wear gloves when handling and preparing food.
+Many parts of America have laws stating that food service workers have to wear gloves when handling and preparing food.

 At a German Christmas market a few years ago, I noticed that the people handling food weren’t wearing gloves.
-After that, I began looking more closely at the people preparing food in places like the mall or fast food places, where you can watch them make your food.
+After that, I began looking more closely at the people preparing food where it’s easy to do so, like the mall or restaurants with open kitchens.
 There was nary a glove in sight.

-Initially, I found this pretty disgusting; I also became convinced this was why Germans seemed to be ill more often than my friends and family back home.
+Initially, I found this pretty disgusting; I also became convinced it was the reason the Germans I knew seemed to get sick way more often than friends and family back home.
 My husband was quick to point out that it probably has more to do with compulsive hand-shaking in German offices.

 He also pointed out that wearing gloves might make some food service people in America think they don’t have to wash their hands as often.
 And who knows what else they touched while wearing the gloves?

 Perhaps gloves aren’t as integral to sanitary food service as I first thought.
 At the very least, it’s certainly better for the environment when workers aren’t forced to wear them.

 So right about their correcting culture, although Germans won’t readily admit this will they?!
 Love your anecdotes.